satwikapedakota/ENVIROCLOCK-MULTIFUNCTION-ALARM-CLOCK-WITH-ROOM-TEMPERATURE-DISPLAY/README.md

 Key Features:
-Real-time clock with date and day display using on-chip RTC Room temperature measurement using LM35 sensor via ADC Configurable alarm with buzzer notification Interrupt-driven menu for editing RTC and alarm settings Keypad-based user interaction with input validation Alarm stop after we click the switch
+Real-time clock with date and day display using on-chip RTC, Room temperature measurement using LM35 sensor via ADC, Configurable alarm with buzzer notification, Interrupt-driven menu for editing RTC and alarm settings, Keypad-based user interaction with input validation, Alarm stop after we click the switch,
-Continuous real-time monitoring and display on LCD
+Continuous real-time monitoring and display on LCD.

 System Architecture:
 The system follows a super-loop embedded architecture: